 If you already have nine or more points on your licence then you will tot up to 12 points and the Magistrates will consider disqualifying you from driving.

+We offer an initial telephone, video or face to face appointment for a fee of £200 plus VAT for all motoring offences.
 If you are being prosecuted for an offence relating to the failure to comply with a traffic sign or signal and you are in the position where totting up applies to you then just call the team at Lanyon Bowdler as you will need an expert solicitor to prepare your case.
-If you are worried about building up penalty points following a road traffic signs or signal offence, or worse still you are heading for 12 points.
-There are still options for you.
-Talk to one of our specialist road traffic lawyers at Lanyon Bowdler.
-We will be happy to help and will be able to best advise you.
-Call the number at the top of this page or complete our enquiry form today and one of specialist driving laywers will get in touch with you
+If you are worried about building up penalty points following a road traffic signs or signal offence, or worse still you are heading for 12 points, there are still options for you.